Beatless in Seattle: Masturbation stops when relationship begins

 Finally, you may want to consider discussing this issue with your girlfriend.
 Does she share the same beliefs about masturbation?
 What does she think about masturbation in a relationship?
 How would you (and your girlfriend) feel about including mutual masturbation during sex?
 Having this discussion is up to you, but you may find that discussing desires and new ways of giving pleasure may positively affect your sex life with your girlfriend.

 Perhaps it would be helpful to learn more about masturbation and other ways of achieving sexual pleasure.
-You may want to check out the responses in the Go Ask Alice! sexuality archives (there is a section devoted to masturbation).
+You may want to check out the responses in the Go Ask Alice!
+Masturbation section of the archives (yes, an entire section devoted to self-pleasure!).

 Remember, partner sex may rock your world, but this doesn't mean that beating off needs to take a beating…